wanghui5801/A-server/README.md

 ## Configuration

-- Frontend port: 8080 (configurable)
+- Frontend and API port: 8080 (configurable)
-- Backend API port: 3000 (configurable)
 - Environment variables can be configured in `.env` file

 ## License